-AT&T confirms GoPhone support for HSPA+ and LTE data accessAlex Wagner - Deputy Managing Editor, News Desk
+AT&T confirms GoPhone support for HSPA+ and LTE data accessAlex Wagner - Editorial Director of News and Content

 Just as expected, AT&T announced today that its GoPhone prepaid users can begin using iPhones and other HSPA+/LTE-capable devices starting today, May 24.
 AT&T spokesperson Mark Siegel confirmed the news to FierceWireless, explaining that GoPhone customers can use AT&T's HSPA+ or LTE networks by bringing their own device or buying a new one at full retail price.
 A recently-leaked memo noted that existing GoPhone users will receive an update to enable HSPA+/LTE network data access on June 21, though customers that don't feel like waiting that long may be able to contact AT&T to gain access sooner.